Coronavirus: Private hospitals charged ‘exorbitant prices’ from patients, says parliamentary panel

 Also read: Rich nations may use patents to cut off easy access to Covid-19 vaccines in developing countries

 It also emphasised on the need to ensure that vaccine candidates fulfil all the requirements for approval.
 “The vaccine should pass the strictly regulated route of all phases of clinical trials and the data should be made available in the public domain,” the panel said.
-“The Ministry should follow a transparent approach so that any irregularity in the approval or production of vaccine is avoided.”
+“The ministry should follow a transparent approach so that any irregularity in the approval or production of vaccine is avoided.”

-On Friday, Prime Minister Narendra Modi held a review meeting on India’s Covid-19 vaccination strategy.
+On Friday, Prime Minister Narendra Modi held another review meeting on India’s Covid-19 vaccination strategy.
 Modi said that the progress of vaccine development, regulatory approvals and procurement were discussed.

 India has not yet signed a deal for a coronavirus vaccine so it is unclear when it will be available for use in the country, despite some leaders promising it will be available from as early as January.
 So far, many other nations including the US, UK, the European Union, Australia and Israel have made deals to buy millions of doses of the vaccines.
 Availability of the vaccine in India will be subject to approval by domestic regulators, and the Indian government agreeing to purchase them.